Skip to Sidebar Skip to Content

 Why Run Docker in Docker?

-Below are some of the scenarios where you might want to run Docker inside a Docker container:
+Below are some of the scenarios where you might want to establish a Docker in Docker setup:

-- CI/CD pipelines: If you use a containerized CI/CD system, such as Jenkins, GitLab CI, or GitHub Actions, you might need to build and push Docker images as part of your pipeline stages.
-Running Docker in Docker allows you to do that without installing Docker on your CI/CD agents or using a separate VM.
+• CI/CD pipelines: If you use a containerized CI/CD system, such as Jenkins, GitLab CI, or GitHub Actions, you might need to build and push Docker images as part of your pipeline stages.
+Using a CI/CD Docker setup allows you to do that without installing Docker on your CI/CD agents or using a separate VM.

-- Sandboxed environments: If you want to experiment with Docker commands or test your Dockerfiles without affecting your host system, you can use a Docker in Docker container as a sandbox.
+• Sandboxed environments: If you want to experiment with advanced Docker CLI commands or test your Dockerfiles without affecting your host system, you can use a Docker inside container sandbox.
 This way, you can isolate your experiments from your production environment and avoid potential conflicts or errors.

-- Portability: A Docker in Docker setup can be easily shared and distributed since it packages up the Docker engine and environment.
+• Portability: Nested Docker containers can be easily shared and distributed because they package up the Docker engine and environment.
 This makes the Dockerized app portable and self-contained.

 Try the Docker Run Lab for free: